 Although the progression from a hybrid to a multi-cloud strategy is steadily increasing, it remains a challenging process for many businesses.
 In fact, fewer than half of organizations have a multi-cloud strategy, according to a Business Cloud News survey.

-This assessment will determine what changes may be necessary to optimize your current infrastructure for the cloud via a functional network design.
+A professional assessment will determine what changes may be necessary to optimize your current infrastructure for the cloud via a functional network design.
 Network solutions such as VMware Cloud and NSX platforms and a coordinated SD-WAN approach will position businesses for successful multi-cloud strategies.
 But these virtual networking approaches require skilled expertise for customized design and implementations.

 Among the first migration decisions is determining the deployment model for each application workload.
 Cloud migration execution requires a great deal of planning that starts with application mapping.
 This is the basis for making decisions on what applications to move to the cloud and which cloud they will reside in.
 The goal is to determine what is best managed internally, externally, or through a skilled managed services partner.